webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    +}
    ```

-   Then we could call it like this
+   Then we could call it like this.

    ```js
    const buffer1 = [0, 1, 2, 3, 4, 5, 6, 7];